foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

 constraints that are particular to Internet of Things devices, including restrictions on memory, size, power, and processing capacity.
-IoT operating systems are a type of embedded OS but by definition are designed to enable data transfer over the internet and more other features.
+IoT operating systems are a type of embedded OS but by definition are designed to enable data transfer over the Internet and more other features.

 2. |embarc|